vengi-voxel/vengi/docs/Palette.md

 * `built-in:nippon`
 * `built-in:quake1`

+You can also download and import palettes from Lospec by specifying a palette like this:

+* `lospec:paletteid`

+This would try to download a palette with the id `paletteid` from [lospec.com](https://lospec.com) in the Gimp (`gpl`) format and automatically imports it.

 There are several color or palette related cvars available:

 * `voxformat_createpalette`: Allows you to disable the palette creation and use the palette specified via `palette` cvar